-UK gross residential mortgage lending in the year ended March 31, 2010 was £139 billion, a decrease of 33% on UK gross residential mortgage lending of £208 billion in the year ended March 31, 2009.
-UK net residential mortgage lending decreased by 48% during the same period, falling to £10.4 billion in the year ending March 31, 2010 from £20 billion in the year ending March 31, 2009.
+U.K. gross residential mortgage lending in the year ended March 31, 2009 was £210 billion, a decrease of 39% on U.K. gross residential mortgage lending of £349 billion in the year ended March 31, 2008.
+U.K. net residential mortgage lending decreased by 79% during the same period, falling to £19 billion in the year ending March 31, 2009 from £94 billion in the year ending March 31, 2008.

-In recent years, a feature of the UK mortgage market became the differential pricing structure that developed in response to increased competition.
-New customers were offered attractive interest rates in the form of discounts or cashbacks for a period of time, so that a growing number of residential mortgage borrowers actively search to replace existing mortgages with new mortgages at lower rates rather than move on to lenders' backbook interest rates.
-The rapid fall in interest rates since the start of 2009 and the decline in house prices has meant that a majority of borrowers now stay on lenders' backbook products at the end of their initial mortgage deal period.
-This may be either through necessity, as the LTV ratio of their house has risen in line with price falls and they are unable to refinance, and/or due to the fact that the fall in rates has meant that the backbook rates are more in line with, or better than, front book deal pricing.
-In the year to 31 March 2010, remortgaging totaled £44.9 billion, down 56% on the figure in the year to 31 March 2009.
-Overall, the profitability of mortgage lending has improved as lenders are able to extract larger margins on new business and, in some cases, have been able to widen margins on backbook rates.
+In recent years, a feature of the U.K. mortgage market has been the differential pricing structure that has developed, mainly in response to increased competition.
+New customers have been offered attractive interest rates in the form of discounts or cash-backs for a period of time.
+A growing number of residential mortgage borrowers actively search to replace existing mortgages with new mortgages at lower rates.
+Other borrowers now purchase a discounted or fixed rate residential mortgage for a number of years, and, at the end of the fixed or discounted period, they remortgage or switch to another mortgage lender.
+At the same time, those residential mortgage borrowers who do not remortgage pay a variable rate which can be adjusted at the lender's discretion in response to competitive forces and U.K. monetary and economic policy.
+The rapid fall in interest rates and the decline in house prices has meant that more borrowers now stay on lenders' backbook products.
+This may be either through necessity, as the loan to value of their house has risen in line with price falls and they are unable to refinance, and/or due to the fact that the fall in rates has meant that the backbook rates are more in line with front book deal pricing.
+Overall, the profitability of mortgage lending has improved in recent months as lenders are able to extract larger margins on new business and, in some cases, have been able to widen margins on backbook rates.

 As a building society, we do not have equity shareholders and, therefore, do not pay equity dividends.
 Instead, we seek to return value to our members by generally offering higher savings interest rates and lower borrowing interest rates than our main competitors.
-However, our conscious decision not to compete aggressively for new retail funding during the past year meant that we allowed a small outflow of mortgage balances over the financial year ended April 4, 2010.
-Over the financial year ended April 4, 2010, the average LTV ratio of new mortgage lending was 63% compared with 60% in the same period a year earlier.
+As a result of our products and interest rates, we believe that we had a market share of approximately 8.2% by net value of new residential mortgages in the United Kingdom in our financial year ended April 4, 2009.
+In addition, our competitive mortgage rates provide us the opportunity to be more selective with our potential customers and, generally, to avoid high risk borrowers.
+Our lending at above a 95% loan to value ratio in the past three years is lower than the estimated market average for such lending.

-The UK Retail Deposit Market
+The U.K. Retail Deposit Market

-The UK retail deposit market is dominated by building societies, banks and National Savings, a UK government-sponsored savings and investment organization.
-Below is a table breaking down the total UK retail deposit market by type of financial institution compiled from details published by the Bank of England.
+The U.K. retail deposit market is dominated by building societies, banks and National Savings, a U.K. government-sponsored savings and investment organization.
+Below is a table breaking down the total U.K. retail deposit market by type of financial institution compiled from details published by the Bank of England.

-Year ended December 31, Total UK retail deposits (1) Building societies' share of total UK retail deposits (1) Banks' share of total UK retail deposits (1) Others (1) Our share of total UK retail deposits (1)
+Year ended December 31, Total U.K. retail deposits (1) Building societies' share of total U.K. retail deposits (1) total U.K. retail Others (1) Our share of total U.K. retail deposits (1)

-(£ billions, except percentages)
+(£ billion ns, except percentages)

-2009 1064.8 20.1% 70.6% 9.2% 11.3%
+2008 1040.4 22.3% 68.5% 9.2% 12.0%

-2008 1040.5 22.5% 68.4% 9.1% 12.0%
+2007 984.4 21.4% 70.1% 8.5% 11.2%

-2007 984.4 21.6% 70.0% 8.5% 11.2%
+2006 909.8 20.7% 70.7% 8.6% 9.3%